Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

    `tree_head.signature`:

    1. For each entry in `subtree`, compute the root hash of the Certificate Subtree.
 This is done by interpreting `SubtreeInclusionProof.inclusion` as an inclusion proof in the Certificate Subtree for `SubtreeInclusionProof.position`.
-If the client advertised a provisional tree head, the proof will also function as a consistency proof as described in {{Section 3.2 of KEYTRANS}}.
+If the client advertised a provisional tree head and the corresponding search key is in the Past Authenticated Search Keys list, the proof will also function as a consistency proof as described in {{Section 3.2 of KEYTRANS}}.

    2. For each entry in `sequencing`, compute the root hash of the Certificate